beiweitemderbeste/fullstackopen_translation_de/part_1/part_1a.md

 > You quite likely need to do the same for your other projects.

-Ihr müsst das dann wahrscheinlich auch in einer anderen Projekten machen.
+Ihr müsst das dann wahrscheinlich auch in euren anderen Projekten machen.

 > See this for more about the version differences.